richgel999/ufo_data/bin/anon_pdf.md

 *   [https://youtu.be/jJKLFmCvr7k?t=1421](https://youtu.be/jJKLFmCvr7k?t=1421)

-Note: This is likely not the whole story of oil firms’ interest in possible UAP-related energy technologies.
+>**_Note_**: This is likely not the whole story of oil firms’ interest in possible UAP-related energy technologies.
 One lead might be to check any testimony of an illegal control group and see if oil company personnel were involved, or if there was ever crossover between personnel on related defense projects and oil company boards/groups/front groups.